sieve-project/sieve/docs/port.md

     |- oracle/
     |- test/
 ```
-It takes four steps to port a controller:
+It takes four steps to get started with testing the controller:
 1. provide the Dockerfile and necessary steps to build the controller in `build.sh`
 2. provide the necessary files to deploy the controller and the steps to deploy in `deploy.sh`
 3. provide test workloads